 Why not include yoga in your self-care routine?

 It can be daunting to go to your first yoga class, it certainly was for me.
-My anxiety was on overdrive – I told myself I was not thin enough, I didn’t know what I was doing, and I worried “what if everyone stared at me because I couldn’t do a pose”?
+My anxiety was on overdrive.
+I told myself I was not thin enough and that I didn’t know what I was doing.
+I worried “what if everyone stared at me because I couldn’t do a pose”?

 These feelings quickly went away though as I soon realised that everyone was so focused on their own practice to care that I couldn’t stand on one leg!